Awesome Walking Tracks in Gisborne

-1. Gisborne Riverbank & Town Beach Walkway (up to 60 minutes one way)
+1. Gisborne Riverbank & Town Beach Walkway (Up to 1 Hour One Way)

 It’s the locals’ favourite place to stretch their legs in Gisborne city!
 The flat and easy walks follow the banks of the Taruheru and Turanganui Rivers turning into a boardwalk as it hits the beach.
 Awesome ocean and riverside views can be seen along the walk.
 Additionally, with the many entry points onto the walk, you can cut it as short as you like along the 2.5km walk.
 The walk is wheelchair accessible and can be ridden by bike too.